 - Frequency – how often you post affects how long your posts are.
 Some bloggers may post only once a week, but when they do, it tends to be a very thorough blog post.
 Other sites pop out short ones every day.
 It’s just a matter of how much the content marketing team can manage.
 Good content takes time!

 - Format – the way an article is formatted has a massive impact upon its readability.
 I tend to use a lot of subheadings, a sprinkling of images, and short paragraphs.
-It’s important to break up your content into chunks so people can scan it.
+It’s important to optimize and break up your content into chunks so people can scan it.

 - Purpose – every good content marketing plan has a purpose… many purposes, actually.
 The ultimate goal is conversions, but within this broad goal, there are sub goals.
 Other goals may be to spread brand awareness, drive social engagement, grow email lists, provide education or improve SEO.
 Different purposes will naturally mean differing length requirements.